-Still, the question of whether passengers are covered by car insurance can be a little more complicated simply because, while drivers carry an insurance policy, there is no such thing as “car passenger insurance” per se.
+Still, the question of whether the passenger in a car accident is covered by car insurance can be a little more complicated simply because, while drivers carry an insurance policy, the insurance company doesn’t offer “car passenger insurance” per se.

 So who pays for your damages?
 Do you become an “uninsured person” the second you climb into someone’s passenger seat?
 Not at all!

 Let’s take a look at how car insurance coverage works for passengers.

 Making a Claim Against the Person Driving You